-Current assets decreased by \$3,187,602 primarily as a result of cash and cash equivalents used for capital renovation and preventative maintenance projects.
-The increase in capital assets, net of depreciation, was attributable to spending capital accumulation account monies and other funds budgeted for capital assets on construction in progress, building renovations and equipment.
+Current assets decreased by \$830,070 primarily as a result of less government grant receivables at June 30, 2018, due to timing of cash receipts.
+The increase in capital assets, net of depreciation, of \$1,876,554 was attributable to spending capital accumulation account monies and other funds budgeted for capital assets on building renovations, site improvements and equipment.